 One's psychological functioning can impact your sexual functioning significantly, which may not be due to any underlying physical illness or disease.
 Factors that play a great role is stress, drug use, alcohol consumption, trauma, mood disorders, relational difficulties or low self-esteem.

-Body image related difficulties can often occur comorbidly to a range of mental health problems such as mood disorders, eating disorders, body dysmorphia, etc. This is listed as a separate entity though as one does not have to fit the criteria for a disorder for this to affect your functioning.
+Body image related difficulties can often occur comorbidly to a range of mental health problems such as mood disorders, eating disorders, body dysmorphia, etc. This is listed as a separate entity though as one does not have to fit the criteria for a disorder for this to affect your funtioning.
 Common difficulties can include severe negative self-talk, self-destructive behaviors and emotional and social isolation.

 LGBTQIA+ individuals face many emotional and psychological challenges, which is often overlooked or minimized by society in general.
 One of the biggest challenges to work through is overcoming the stigmas attached as it might lead to negative internalized feelings and beliefs as well as a greater risk for depression, anxiety, substance abuse and suicide.
 There are also common relational difficulties as family, friends and the greater community often does not accept you for who you are.

 Victims of any form of abuse, be it physical, emotional, verbal or sexual may experience both short and long-term psychological effects.
 Common emotional and psychological effects of abuse include PTSD, depression, sleep disturbances, relational problems, anger, feelings of helplessness and inner conflicts.